ACloudGuru-Resources/az-500/disk-encrypt/README.md

 ## Instructions

-## usage
-* Log in to Azure with a user registered in Azure AD
+* Log in to Azure with user registered in Azure AD
 * Virtual machines in Azure with at least 8 GB RAM
 ```
 ./disk-encrypt.ps1